ZYZhaoYou/zhaoyou.github.io/index.md

 -You Zhao, Rui Hou#, The Optimal Combination between Selling Agreement and Blockchain Adoption on Online Intermediary Platforms with Private Labels.

+-You Zhao, Rui Hou#, Friend or Foe?
+Value of Secondary Markets with Socially Conscious.
 ### Conference (#corresponding author)
 -You Zhao, Rui Hou, Xiaogang Lin#, Qiang Lin.
 Two-period information sharing in a supply chain under unique and differentiated wholesale pricing strategies, SSOM2021, Guangzhou, China